The Rules of FIFA will generally apply except for the Summer Football rules listed below.

 (a) No more than two (2) of the five (5) field players can be male (this rule does not apply to the goalkeeper who can be either male of female).

 (b) A goal (including penalty goal) scored by a female player will count as two team goals.
+This does not apply to an "own goal" which will count as one goal.

 (c) All players must strictly abide by the spirit in which the Mixed Divisions are intended to be played.